1kevgriff/kevgriffincom.v2/source/_posts/RevolutionConf-2017-Event-Recap.md

 Let's say you were an attendee needing a room.
 You know there is a "RevolutionConf" rate.
 Very few hotels have online booking for room blocks.
 None of the venues we talked to supported that option - you have to call in to get the rate.

 No big deal, right?
 If you called the national reservation line, they had NO idea what our conference was.
-Several people asked us *how* to get the rate, and we though "call the hotel" was good enough.
+Several people asked us *how* to get the rate, and we thought "call the hotel" was good enough.
 We ended up having to direct people to the local hotel number in order to get the good rate.

 I don't know if there is a better way to deal with this issue, other than to just anticipate it.